-Please ensure that your application is complete (including all required signatures) and submitted on time to NBHRF.
+Please ensure that your application is complete (including all (*) fields and required signatures) and submitted on time to NBHRF.
 Failure to do so will result in an invalid application that will not be eligible for review.

 The complete application must be submitted via the online process.